 If you are on your phone in a clinical setting, lab, or any event where representing NWACC nursing, you will be asked to leave and an absence will occur.
 This must be made up.
-If unable to be made up this will result in clinical failure.

 Mental health does not allow any cell phones within the facilities.